inquery-team-git/InQuery/README.md

 Create a new Pull Request.<br>

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 and as commercial software.
+For commercial licensing, please contact us at founders@inquery-data.com

 ## Contact
 For support or inquiries, please contact us at founders@inquery-data.com